-How will the rollout work on VIP?
+How did the rollout work on VIP?

 The Ramp plugin allows you to decide when the new editor surfaces in your workflow, selectively by post ID (load only for specified posts) and post type (load only for specified post types.)
 Whatever those settings are when 5.0 deploys will determine how Gutenberg surfaces.